jamesgoldswain/blog/articles/feedback.md

 As a consultant at [Readify](https://readify.net "readify web site"), personally my tendency on client gigs is to focus on the job at hand, this is beneficial to the them however a lot of the time, from a professional development point of view, a lot of information on my personal performance is lost, unless I'm proactive about it.

-Unfortunately there's no tried and tested approach to successfully getting feedback, unless we ask :)
+Unfortunately, so far there's no obvious tried and tested approach to successfully getting feedback - so let's dig a little deeper :)

-At first, following a recent set of retros, a friend recommended the book ["Measure what matters"](https://www.whatmatters.com/book "Measure what matters book site").
+First, following a recent set of retros, a friend recommended the book ["Measure what matters"](https://www.whatmatters.com/book "Measure what matters book site").
 Using this to establish my own personal set of [OKRs](https://en.wikipedia.org/wiki/OKR "Wikipedia OKR article"), I wanted to measure myself against objectives which had come out of prior retro feedbacks, these were:

 * _Influence_
 * _Amplifying the team_